MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 ```bash
 $> ionic generate page `user/`Profile --dry-run
 ```
-> Note that the path added before our page's name is relative to the `src/app` folder.
+> Notice that the path added before our page's name is relative to the `src/app` folder.

 The result of this command is: